Successful Deployment of Qualitrol's Dissolved Gas Analysis Monitor LT1

-When and Why to Monitor Partial Discharge
+When & Why to Use Partial Discharge Monitoring for Transformers

 Partial Discharge Monitoring (PDM) on transformers is not a new concept.
 As the most expensive asset in a substation, they are the subject of constant monitoring and analysis.
 So much so, that some monitoring can appear to be redundant.
 One such case that customers ask us about is the need for Partial Discharge Monitoring in the presence of Dissolved Gas Analysis (DGA).
 Both can provide early warning of issues within a transformer, and both can even provide insight as to what type of defect is causing Partial Discharge or Gassing, but how they do it, their timeliness and the insight that can be gained from each varies greatly.